qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/core/environment.rst

 The environment of an application is a set of values that can be queried through a well-defined interface.
 Values are referenced through unique keys.
 You can think of this set as a global key:value store for the application.
 Values are write-once, read-many, but there are also read-only values.
 If a value for a certain key can be set, it can be set in various ways, e.g. by code, through build configuration, etc., usually during startup of the application, and not changed later.
 Other environment values are automatically discovered when they are queried at run time, such as the name of the current browser, or the number of allowed server connections.
 This way, the environment API also implements browser feature detection, and these values cannot be arbitrarily set.

 Environment settings are also used in the framework, among other things to add debug code in the form of additional tests and logging, to provide browser-specific implementations of certain methods, asf.
-Certain setable environment keys are pre-defined by qooxdoo, the values of which can be overridden by the application.
+Certain settable environment keys are pre-defined by qooxdoo, the values of which can be overridden by the application.
 Applications are also free to define their own environment keys and query their values at run time.

 So for the application developer, the environment represents a set of global values that mirrors the general parameters under which the application runs.
 It can be used to both *detect* (e.g. browser features) as well as *inject* such parameters (e.g. through build configuration).
 For global values that are *not* derived from the outside world in some way, just use e.g. a static application class.